 Email Joe Hughes

-Joe Hughes enters his second season as the director of baseball operations at Texas Tech in 2014.
+Joe Hughes enters his third season as the director of baseball operations at Texas Tech in 2014.
 Hughes was named director of operations with the Red Raiders on July 17, 2012.

 Hughes is responsible for the baseball program's day-to-day operations and oversees every Tech baseball student-athletes' needs.
 He manages team travel, scheduling and the program's team budget.
 Hughes also oversees facility needs for the home of Red Raider baseball, Dan Law Field at Rip Griffin Park.